RuzaikMh/StudentManagmentV2/README.md

 # Student Managment System

 This is a spring boot web application for student management.
-This allows users to maintain student, course, student fee, and attendance records.
+This allows users to maintain student, course, student fee and attendance records.

 Technology used
 - Spring boot